-Cray-Seaberg Hall: Cray-Seaberg Hall, a three story building located on the former Atchison Hospital property along Second Street is home to three academic departments, 42 sophomore men, and a campus dining grab-n-go.
+Cray Seaberg Hall: Cray Seaberg Hall, a three story building located on the former Atchison Hospital property along Second Street is home to three academic departments, 42 sophomore men, and a campus dining grab-n-go.
 The main floor and basement house the Sociology and Criminology, Psychology, and Journalism/Mass Communications departmental academic offices.
 These floors also offer six seminar rooms and classrooms as well as two full-service computer labs.
 The top floor of the newly remodeled building houses 42 sophomore men.
-In addition to being the first living/learning center on campus, Cray-Seaberg Hall is the only academic building or residence hall to boast its own food service venue.
-The building will open in fall 2010.
+In addition to being the first living/learning center on campus, Cray Seaberg Hall is the only academic building or residence hall to boast its own food service venue.
+The building opened in fall 2010.

-Mother Teresa Center for Nursing and Health Education: The college will be opening this building in fall 2010.
-This facility will house the college's new Nursing program as well as other departments.
+Mother Teresa Center for Nursing and Health Education: The college opened this building in fall 2010.
+This facility houses the college's Nursing program as well as other departments.

 Wilcox Stadium/Laughlin Track: Wilcox Stadium is home to many exciting Heart of America Athletic Conference football games and track meets.
-It is one of the best small-college stadiums in the region with chair-back seating, press box, concession, suites, and recently-installed artificial turf.
+It is one of the best small-college stadiums in the region with chair-back seating, press box, concession, suites, and artificial turf.